Benedict-Ik/JsonPlaceHolderWrapperService/README.md

 ```

 ## Authentication/Authorization
-Since the `JSONPlaceholder API` is a public API used to testing purposes, it doesn't require authentication to use its endpoints.
+- Since the `JSONPlaceholder API` is a public API used for testing purposes, it doesn't require authentication to use its endpoints.
-We secured the wrapper API with basic authentication (username/password).
+- We secured the wrapper API with basic authentication (username/password).